putitsimply/christian-bible-explained/2-john.md

 ### How it ends

 He says he has more to tell them but prefers to speak face to face, and he hopes to visit soon.
-He finishes with greetings from “the children of your chosen sister,” which sounds like friendly support from another connected Christian group.
+He finishes with greetings from another connected Christian group, which suggests friendly support between communities.

 ## Big ideas